-(GAD) is characterized by six months or more of chronic, exaggerated worry and tension that is unfounded or much more severe than the normal anxiety most people experience.
+(GAD) is characterized by 6 months or more of chronic, exaggerated worry and tension that is unfounded or much more severe than the normal anxiety most people experience.
 People with this disorder usually expect the worst; they worry excessively about money, health, family, or work, even when there are no signs of trouble.
 They are unable to relax and often suffer from

 Approximately 6.8 million American adults develop GAD during the course of a given year.
-It most often strikes people in childhood or adolescence, but can begin in adulthood, too.
+It most often begins during childhood or adolescence, but can begin in adulthood, too.
 It affects women more often than men.
 Some research suggests that GAD may run in families, and it may also worsen during stressful times.

 What are the risk factors for generalized anxiety disorder?What are the symptoms of generalized anxiety disorder?How is generalized anxiety disorder diagnosed?What are the treatments for generalized anxiety disorder?Are there screening tests for generalized anxiety disorder?How can I reduce my risk of generalized anxiety disorder?What questions should I ask my doctor?What is it like to live with generalized anxiety disorder?Where can I get more information about generalized anxiety disorder?

-Generalized anxiety disorder.
 National Institute of Mental Health website.
-Available at: http://www.nimh.nih.gov/health/publications/anxiety-disorders/generalized-anxiety-disorder-gad.shtml .
-Update June 2008.
-Accessed October 29, 2008.
+Available at: https://www.nimh.nih.gov/health/topics/anxiety-disorders/index.shtml.

-Muller JE, Koen L, et al. Anxiety and medical disorders.
-Curr Psychiatry Rep .
-2005;7:245-251.
+Muller JE, Koen L, Stein DJ.
+Anxiety and medical disorders.

-Stern T, Rosenbaum J, et al. Massachusetts General Hospital Comprehensive Clinical Psychiatry .
-Philadelphia, PA: Mosby Elsevier; 2008.
+Stern T, Rosenbaum J, et al.